DanJ210/DecidingVote/README.md

 Add a `.env` (frontend) for values like `VITE_API_BASE_URL` if you need to override defaults.

 ### API Testing
-Use the consolidated REST client file `VotingApp.Api.http` (VS Code REST Client extension) for manual exploration.
+Use the consolidated REST client file `FinalSay.Api.http` (VS Code REST Client extension) for manual exploration.
 Keep this file authoritative; avoid duplicating per-feature variants.

 ## Styling Migration & Dark Mode
 Completed: